Not prioritizing flex? You won’t like what’s really going on

 The responsibility for implementing and managing hybrid work in an organization can fall to a variety of roles — from the CTO to the Chief of Staff.

 Yet there’s no right answer.
-Every organization is different, and every team has its own specific circumstances and requirements for transitioning to a new way of working.
+Every organization is different, and every team has its specific circumstances and requirements for transitioning to a new way of working.

 When deciding upon whom the responsibility falls to implement hybrid work, we recommend assessing your company on several different fronts: